-This hearty Italian sausage pasta, delivers a ton of flavour with the addition of roasted red peppers and sun dried tomatoes.
+This hearty Italian sausage pasta delivers a ton of flavour! with sausage, roasted red peppers and sun-dried tomatoes added to the mix.
 Finished with a generous sprinkling of Pecorino cheese.

 Pasta: While you can use any pasta you like or have on hand, I find a short pasta suits this sauce especially well.
 I’ve used rigatoni here.
 Penne, rotini or fusilli would also be nice.